-To further enhance the comprehensibility of the data and reduce the dimensionality of the feature space while retaining as much information as possible, PCA was applied to reduce the initial feature dimension from 4096 down to 100 features.
+features.
 The first 100 principal component coefficients were retained, as they were deemed to capture the most relevant information.
 Finally, the reduced set of features was obtained by projecting the original feature matrix onto the reduced feature space defined by the selected principal component coefficients.
-This final step resulted in a feature matrix with the same number of rows as the original feature matrix, but with only 100 columns, effectively reducing the dimensionality of the feature space and retaining the most important features.
+This final step resulted in a feature matrix with the same number of rows as the original feature matrix but with only 100 columns, effectively reducing the dimensionality of the feature space and retaining the most essential features.
 Then, the obtained features were normalized by subtracting the mean of each sample from it and then dividing it by SD.

 The network was configured with 100 hidden units, and the training process was set to run for a maximum of 80 epochs.
-A mini-batch size of 100 was utilized during the training process, while the initial learning rate was set to the value of 0.01.
-Additionally, a gradient threshold of 1 was imposed during the training process to prevent exploding gradients.
+A mini-batch size of 100 was utilized during training, while the initial learning rate was set to 0.01.
+Additionally, a gradient threshold of 1 was imposed during training to prevent exploding gradients.
 These network settings were selected based on prior research and were deemed appropriate for the current study's objectives.

-When Tables 3 and 5 are compared; it is found that the VGG16-BiLSTM architecture demonstrated efficacy in accurately classifying NDDs and HC individuals with a notable 24% improvement in performance over the basic BiLSTM model.
+Comparing Tables 3 and 5, we found that the VGG16-BiLSTM architecture demonstrates efficacy in accurately classifying NDDs and HC individuals, with a notable 24% improvement in performance over the basic BiLSTM model.
 Specifically, as illustrated in Table 5, the model achieved an average accuracy of 99.21% in classifying SF gait signals.
-Furthermore, the specificity, sensitivity, precision, and F_1 were increased by more than 20%.
+Furthermore, the specificity, sensitivity, precision, and F1 were increased by more than 20%.
 This noteworthy enhancement serves as compelling evidence for the effectiveness of this approach in enhancing the classification results.
 The method's ability to significantly elevate these performance metrics highlights its potential for optimizing the accuracy and reliability of the classification process, making it a valuable contribution to the field.